 If you stop your ears to the cries of the poor, your cries will go unheard, unanswered.

-The manner in which you respond when someone calls upon you determines the manner in which God responds when you call upon Him.
+How you respond when someone calls upon you determines the way God responds when you call upon Him.

 As I was driving, my prayers were spontaneously being spoken out loud.
 The church that I pastored at the time was facing a very substantial financial need.
 As soon as my prayer was offered – I looked ahead at the intersection to see a man with a sign that read, “Out of work – Family needs food – God bless.”

 At that moment, I felt prompted within my spirit to give to that man in need.
 As I looked in my billfold, I only had a $100 bill.
-I have to admit that I was hesitant.
+I must admit that I was hesitant.
 I considered the amount – it was large to my estimation.
-The light had changed and I only had a moment to decide.
+The light had changed, and I only had a moment to decide.
 I immediately grabbed the hundred, rolled down the window, and offered it to the man in need.

 Within minutes, I received a phone call telling me that a large offering had been made that met the church’s need.
 As I meditated on the circumstances, I felt confident that these two situations were, in fact, connected.

 Whenever I’ve asked God to meet a need in my life – God has shown someone that I have the resources to meet a need in their life.